erenzaybay/coding_notes/vim/vim_theory_terms.md

 There are three mode:

-* i    insert mode for incerting
+* i    insert mode for inserting

 * v    visual mode for yanking